Salon 94

-Salon 94 is an art gallery in New York City owned by Jeanne Greenberg Rohatyn.
+Salon 94 is a New York-based contemporary art gallery owned by Jeanne Greenberg Rohatyn.

 History

 East 94th Street

 The gallery opened in 2003 in the Carnegie Hill neighborhood on New York City’s Upper East Side as an integral part of Jeanne Greenberg Rohatyn’s home.
 Designed by architect Rafael Viñoly, the gallery features a dedicated exhibition space on the first floor and a combination living/gallery space on the second.
 The inaugural exhibition presented a video work by gallery artist Aïda Ruilova.

 Subsequent exhibitions have featured work by Betty Woodman, Maya Lin, Wangechi Mutu, Hanna Liden and Nate Lowman.

 Salon 94 Freemans

 In 2007, the gallery opened an additional location on New York’s Lower East Side at Freemans Alley as a dedicated exhibition space.
 The first exhibition featured work by gallery artist Huma Bhabha and subsequent shows have featured Lorna Simpson, Carter, Barry X Ball, Kara Hamilton and Lynda Benglis.